iotaledger/tips/text/0017-message/0017-message.md

     So the varint `0x0F` equals to `0x8F8000`, but is encoded with different bytes.
     * *Size Protection*: The varint must not be more than 10 bytes long.
 A 10 byte varint can encompass all the range of `uint64`.
 In case of an overflow above the `uint64` range the message is invalid.
 3. When we are done parsing the message there shouldn't be any trailing bytes left that were not parsed.
-4. If the `payload type` is in the core payload range (0-127) and the node is familiar with it, or if it is in the range of 128-16383.
-The upper limit of 16383 is the maximal value of a 2 byte varint, and it should suffice for all the optional payload types we need.
+4. If the `payload type` is in the core payload range (0-127) and the node is familiar with it, or if it is above this range.
 5. If the [Message PoW Hash](https://github.com/Wollac/protocol-rfcs/blob/message-pow/text/0024-message-pow/0024-message-pow.md) will contain at least the number of trailing 0 trits the node defines as required.

 ### Payloads